Cheapest Way to Ship Perfume

 Most perfume shipments are priced by a mix of weight, package size, and destination zone.
 Even small packaging changes can move you into a lower pricing tier.

-The best way to avoid overpaying is to standardize a few package sizes and test rates weekly.
+The best way to avoid overpaying is to standardize a few package sizes and check rates across all three carriers on every order.
 That gives you a repeatable process as order volume grows.

 - Keep package dimensions as tight as safely possible to reduce dimensional pricing risk.

-- Use historical order data to define your top three package profiles and pre-price them.
+- Use your past order data to define your top three package profiles and pre-price them, instead of guessing per order.

 Scaling a Reliable Perfume Shipping Workflow